-(4) The final study element(s) report will be available via the online RIOO system after the report has been deemed complete and marked “final”.
-The final reports will be posted to the MIS Secure Area within ten Business Days.
-Separate reports should be created by TSPs for either each FIS study element or, at a minimum, the stability report so that the final FIS study element reports can be posted to the MIS Secure Area.
+(4) Each final study element report will be available via the online RIOO system after the report has been deemed complete and marked “final” and will be posted to the MIS Secure Area within ten Business Days.
 Coincident with posting of the final FIS study element reports to the MIS Secure Area, ERCOT will notify the TSP and the IE when each study element report is posted.
 The TSP shall provide a copy of each final report to the IE upon request.

 (5) The study element(s) report shall not contain sensitive information including, but not limited to, confidential plant design information including stability study model data and parameters and contingencies causing instability.
 The TSP(s) shall provide this information to ERCOT and other TSP(s) upon request.

 (6) The TSP issuing the final FIS element(s) report shall indicate that the report is the final report required by the FIS.
 At the end of the ten Business Day review period following the issuance of the final FIS element(s) report, the FIS will be deemed complete and the IE and TSP may execute an SGIA.
-If an economic study of the direct interconnection facilities is required, pursuant to Section 5.4.7, Economic Study, and has not yet been completed, the IE and TSP may agree that the completion of the economic study is not required before the FIS is deemed complete.

-(7) Should the IE wish to proceed with the proposed GINR, the IE must execute an SGIA with the respective TSP within 180 days following the completion of the FIS (includes all major study element(s) reports).
-Failure to do so may result in a GINR cancellation as described in Section 5.7.7, Cancellation of a Project Due to Failure to Comply with Requirements.
+(7) Should the IE wish to proceed with any proposed transmission-connected project, the IE must execute a new or amended SGIA with the appropriate TSP within 180 days following the completion of the FIS (includes all major study element(s) reports).
+Failure to do so may result in a cancellation as described in Section 5.2.6, Project Cancellation Due to Failure to Comply with Requirements.

 (8) If during the time after the FIS is completed and before Initial Synchronization, changes occur that substantially differ from the assumptions used for the FIS, ERCOT and the TSP(s) shall determine the impact of the changes on the results of the FIS and, if applicable, SSR studies.
-All IE changes shall be submitted to ERCOT through the applicable process for a change comparison.
 If the changes are determined by ERCOT and lead TSP(s) to have the potential to materially alter the conclusions documented in the FIS, the lead TSP(s) will make appropriate modifications to one or more FIS study elements.
 The updated FIS reports will be submitted via the online RIOO system.
 Any questions, comments, proposed revisions, or clarifications by any party shall be made in writing to the TSP(s) within ten Business Days after the issuance of an updated study report.
-Initial Synchronization of the Generation Resource or SOG may be delayed pending completion of these modifications to the FIS.
+Initial Synchronization of the generator may be delayed pending completion of these modifications to the FIS.